aghosal89/Frechet_SingleIndex/SphereSimulation/readme.txt

 >> run_sphere_sim_n50_p2_LN

 or via the command line.
-For example, to run in the background on a unix system, one can use
+For example, to run in the background on a Unix system, one can use

-nohup matlab -batch "run_sphere_sim_n50_p2_LN" > n50p2LN.out
+nohup matlab -batch "run_sphere_sim_n50_p2_LN" > n50p2LN.out &

 which will save the output into the file n50p2LN.out